-DeJuliis honed her skills at Penn State University as a four-time All-America.
+DeJuliis played collegiately at Penn State University and was a four-time All-American.
 She finished her career eighth on the school's all-time scoring list with 142 goals and sixth with 203 points.
-She led the Nittany Lions to the semifinals of the 1995 NCAA Tournament.
-DeJuliis served as a volunteer assistant coach at her alma mater in 1998 while completing her degree in kinesiology.
+She led the Nittany Lions to three NCAA tournament appearances with a semifinal trip in the 1995 NCAA Tournament.
+DeJuliis served as an assistant coach at her alma mater in 1998 while completing her degree in Kinesiology.

 A native of Baltimore, DeJuliis was inducted into the Greater Baltimore Chapter of the US Lacrosse Hall of Fame in 2008.
 She also served as the chair of the IWLCA's Recruiting Education Committee, IWLCA Tournament Committee and as a member of the Mid-Atlantic All-Region Committee.

 Before entering the coaching profession in 2004, DeJuliis spent five years as a member of the Baltimore City Police Department and was a member of its SWAT team.
 Joining the department in 1999, DeJuliis spent time as a patrol and SWAT officer before moving onto the detective ranks, completing her service as a detective with the Executive Protection Unit.
 She earned a Meritorious Conduct Award and the Police Commissioner's Award of Excellence while serving the department.